AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 The **id** attribute is not mandatory, but is important.
 It is used whenever you want to reference a view, such as in a RelativeLayout, or if you want something to happen when you click on it.
 Think of it like giving your view a unique name you can call it.

+> In pairs, have the students add width, height, and id attributes to the button that was used as an example before.

-> Check: If I were to define a button, what attributes would I be required to define?
+> Check: If I were to define an ImageView, what attributes would I be required to define?

 ## Demo: XML Layout (10 minutes)

 Here's a more detailed example of a full xml layout:

+> Give the students a minute to copy the code below into their projects.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>